Ed94/gencpp/docs/Parsing.md

 * endif
 * pragma

-Each directive `#` line is considered one preproecessor unit, and will be treated as one Preprocessor AST.
+Each directive `#` line is considered one preproecessor unit, and will be treated as one Preprocessor AST node.
 If a directive is used with an unsupported keyword its will be processed as an untyped AST.

 The preprocessor lines are stored as members of their associated scope they are parsed within. ( Global, Namespace, Class/Struct )